datalayer-challenges/agentify-dabench/README.md

 # DABench AgentBeats Implementation

-A complete A2A (Agent-to-Agent) compatible implementation of the [DABench](https://github.com/InfiAgent/InfiAgent/tree/main/examples/DA-Agent/data) benchmark, following the [AgentBeats](https://rdi.berkeley.edu/agentx-agentbeats) methodology with Green Agent (evaluator) and White Agent (test subject) architecture.
+A complete A2A (Agent-to-Agent) compatible implementation of the [DABench](https://github.com/InfiAgent/InfiAgent/tree/main/examples/DA-Agent/data) benchmark, following the [AgentBeats](https://rdi.berkeley.edu/agentx-agentbeats) methodology with Green Agent (evaluator) and Purple Agent (test subject) architecture.

 The Data Agent Benchmark (DABench) is designed to measure and push the state-of-the-art in **Data Analysis tasks** for AI agents.